-In 2018, I was supporting the GIZ Transport and Climate Change activities in the Greater Mekong Region, Indonesia and China.
+In 2018, I was supporting the GIZ activities in the Greater Mekong Region, in Indonesia and in China.

 2016-2019, I was Advisory Board member for the EC Interreg project SULPITER.

 Multiple past committee activities were delivered, among others for the OECD/ECMT, for the European CEN standardisation committee on Energy use and GHG calculation method in transport, and the BSI led UK mirror panel.

 I was previously partner in the EC COST networks of SHANTI, COST355, and of COST356.

 Expert evaluator activities started with numerous reports for the German and French Governments, and are continuing at the UK (ESRC), international and European level of EU FP5, FP6, FP7, STEER, H2020, EUROSTARS-EUREKA projects and programmes.

 Reviewer for IPCC, referee for academic journals, referee for academic conferences.